-Hence, CDP has release a revised version of climate change questionnaire that all companies shall reply carbon emission and approaches by location-based and market-based.
-Also, CDP has listed I-REC can be an adopted instruments in Asian countries:
+Hence, CDP has released a revised version of the climate change questionnaire that all companies shall reply to carbon emission and approaches by location-based and market-based.
+Also, CDP has listed I-REC can be an adopted instrument in Asian countries:

 RE100 is brought by The Climate Group in partnership with CDP.
 Both organizations are part of the We Mean Business coalition, working with leading businesses around the world.
 RE100 is also an international initiative with 100 major enterprises adopting 100% renewable energy in 2020.
 The list of RE100s is currently being rolled out.
 Well-known companies such as Apple, Google, Microsoft, etc. have all joined the promise of 100%.
 When these international companies begin to form alliances, and gradually require comprehensive greening of the supply chain.

-To approach RE100 goal, those companies will use the market instruments such as I-REC.
-I-REC represents proof that 1 MWh of renewable energy has been produced and embodies the environmental benefits that amount of renewable energy has generated.
-When a company buys I-RECs for their electricity consumption, the I-RECs are canceled in the registry and makes it easy to track ownership, verify claims and ensure that I-RECs are only sold once and there is no double counting.
+To approach the RE100 goal, those companies will use market instruments such as I-REC.
+I-REC represents proof that 1 MWh of renewable energy has been produced and embodies the environmental benefits that the amount of renewable energy has generated.
+When a company buys I-RECs for their electricity consumption, the I-RECs are canceled in the registry and make it easy to track ownership, verify claims and ensure that I-RECs are only sold once and there is no double counting.

 Expect that companies report according to international standards, including RE100, CDP reporting, and Greenhouse Gas Protocol.
 The updated Greenhouse Gas Protocol Scope 2 Guidance features Guarantees of Origin, REC, and I-REC as mainstream instruments for documenting and tracking electricity consumed from renewable sources.